Anorthosis Famagusta FC: The early years

 Anorthosis Famagusta was founded on 30 January 1911.
 In the early years the club was not focused on sports but mainly national, spiritual, cultural and social activities.
+The name "Anorthosis", meaning realignment or rectification, reflected the founders' support for then-Prime Minister of Greece Eleftherios Venizelos and his goal of enosis—the political union of Greece and Cyprus.
 In 1928 it began to develop sporting activities.
 However, the young men of the club had been active in football much earlier.
 In the early 1920s they had formed a team with the name "Football Club of Greeks of Varosha" (POEV, Ποδοσφαιρικής Ομάδας Ελλήνων Βαρωσίων).
-In 1929, POEV officially joined Anorthosis and its players, all of whom were also members of Anorthosis, formed the club's first football team.
+In 1929, POEV officially joined Anorthosis, and its players (all of whom were also members of Anorthosis) formed the club's first football team.

 1930s

 In 1930–31, Anorthosis participated in and won the first Famagusta provincial football tournament, organised by Evagoras Gymnastic Club (G.S.E.).

 In 1932, Anorthosis participated in the first island-wide tournament, the city championship (πρωτάθλημα πόλεων), which was organised by Pezoporikos Larnaca and used a knock-out system.
 The second city championship was organised by APOEL in 1933.
 8 teams participated, however it was controversial with several teams making complaints about the integrity of their matches, while Anorthosis and Poseidon Limassol withdrew from participation.
 The third edition was organised by AEL, with Anorthosis finishing in sixth place.

 The fourth tournament was due to be organised by Anorthosis.
 However, after the announcement of a championship in Nicosia by Trust (to celebrate the tenth anniversary of its foundation), and a resulting dispute between the two clubs, as well as other issues on which there were disagreements (Olympiakos Nicosia and Aris Limassol raised the issue of players freely moving from one club to another), the clubs decided to create an authority which would be responsible for organising the championships.
 Thus, on 23 September 1934, the Cyprus Football Association was established, with Anorthosis and 7 other clubs as the founding members.

 In 1934–35 the first official Cypriot Championship was held by the CFA.
 Anorthosis played their home games at the G.S.E. and finished in 5th place.
 The Cypriot Cup was also held for the first time where Anorthosis were eliminated by Trust in the semi-finals.
 In 1935–36, Anorthosis finished in 7th place in the 8 team championship, followed by finishing in bottom position in 1936–37.
 In 1937 the club ceased the operation of its football department due to financial difficulties, and was removed from the CFA.
 During the following years, the G.S.E. was closed under the control of the British Army.